nat-echlin/nat-echlin.github.io/docs/one.md

 LightSpeed Trading was my first serious project.
 People gave us their money, and the trading bot made it into more money.
 Easy.
 I worked with a non technical friend, who taught me a lot about business.
 At our peak, we had over 500 users, and the bot was trading with over a million dollars of our users' money.

-This blog is mostly aimed at engineers - if you're technically inclined, I hope the 'technical side' section makes you think one of, 'wow this guy is fucking dumb' or 'these are some good points'.
+This blog is mostly aimed at engineers - if you're technically inclined, I hope the 'technical side' section makes you think one of, 'wow this guy is clueless' or 'these are some good points'.
 Either's fine.

 The code for the bot is linked below.